Golf: Tiger withdraws from Arnold Palmer Invitational with neck strain

-(Reuters) - Eight-times champion Tiger Woods has withdrawn from this week’s Arnold Palmer Invitational at Bay Hill due to a neck strain, the former world number one said on Monday.
+(Reuters) - Eight-times champion Tiger Woods has withdrawn from this week’s Arnold Palmer Invitational at Bay Hill in Orlando due to a neck strain, the former world number one said on Monday.

 Woods, who returned to competition last season after a lengthy recovery from spinal fusion surgery, said he had been dealing with the strain for a few weeks and that he hoped to play in The Players Championship next week.